mreditor97/homeassistant-addons-edge/README.md

-# MrEditor97's Home Assistant Add-on's Repository
+# MrEditor97's Home Assistant Add-on's Repository - Edge

 Add-ons for Home Assistant.
 Allowing you to extend the functionality of your Home Assistant setup, these can be installed and configured from within the Home Assistant frontend.